stroggprog/os-backup-generator/README.md

 Path=oar/repos/%r/
 ```

-Note the path must end in a trailing slash, and the folders must already exist with the followin sub-folders for each region:
+Note the path must end in a trailing slash, and the folders must already exist with the following sub-folders for each region:
 ```
         Daily
         Weekly